ColbergMontanaStateUniversity/mlh-amt2025/DWL/README.md

 This code will convert the .hpl files into netCDF files in the same folders named: 'fp_YYYYMMDD_hhmmss.nc'

 ### Step 5.
-Run the MATLAB condensing code
+Run the MATLAB processing code

-This code will convert the 24 netCDF files into a .mat file containing the data integrated to 30 meters and 10 s
+The script 'process_halo_netCDF' code will convert the 24 netCDF files into a .mat file containing the wind and backscatter data integrated to 30 meters and 10 s

+## Function Descriptions

+### ``
+Description of function here

+---

+## License

+This project is released under the MIT License.
+See LICENSE file for details